ariadnavigo/ariadnavigo.github.io/README.md

-# ariadnavigo.xyz - Source code for ariadnavigo.xyz
+# ariadnavigo.github.io - Source code for personal website

 This is the source code repository for my website hosted at [ariadnavigo.xyz][website].